Table of Contents

 - Reflective and deep thinking skills

-- Ease of access to psychiatric help
+- Ease of access to psychiatric help through regular supportive counseling sessions

 - Support from friends and family

-- Cultural that discourages suicide
+- Cultural programs that discourage suicide